FAQ for Patients

 Why did I receive a bill from you?

 Your physician, or another lab, referred your biopsy or slides to our Service for processing and interpretation.
 Our services are billed separately from your treating physician's services.
-In several weeks, you will receive a statement from our billing agent, McKesson Billing Service in South Carolina.
+In several weeks, you will receive a statement from our billing agent, Change Healthcare in South Carolina.

 Should you need to update your insurance information, or have any other concerns, please do not hesitate to contact us.